Conduct Guidelines and Grievance Procedures for Students

 E. Facilitating academic misconduct - giving assistance or attempting to assist another in the commitment of academic misconduct.

-G. Other Academic Misconduct - Examples of academic misconduct include allowing another student to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be covered on a test before the scheduled exercise; collaborating on work with the knowledge that the collaboration is not authorized or will not be reported; or taking an examination or test for another student or signing a false name on an academic exercise.
+G. Other Academic Misconduct - Examples of academic misconduct include allowing another student to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be covered on a test before the scheduled exercise; or taking an examination or test for another student or signing a false name on an academic exercise.

-The following sanctions may be imposed for academic misconduct.
-The instructor imposed sanctions are limited to items A through E. Items F through I may be imposed as a result of a student conduct hearing.
+The following sanctions may be imposed for academic misconduct and disruptive students.
+The instructor-imposed sanctions are limited to items A through F. Please note: Items G through I may be imposed as a result of a student conduct hearing (refer to 650.00).

 A. Oral reprimand;